mohammadbadi/CrimeAnalytics_Clustering_Approach_3/README.md

 #CrimeAnalytics_Clustering
 👋 Hi, I’m @mohammadbadi
-👀 I’m interested in Data Analytics, Financial Management, and uncovering insights that drive business decisions.
+👀 I’m interested in Data Analytics, Business Analytics or Business Intelligence.
+I love uncovering insightsfrom data that drive business decisions.
 🌱 I’m currently learning advanced techniques in data analytics and business intelligence as part of my MBA in Financial and Management Analytics.
 💞️ I’m looking to collaborate on innovative projects and opportunities in Data Analytics, especially within the Toronto market.
 📫 How to reach me: Feel free to connect with me on LinkedIn or drop me an email.